 The ASGCA Foundation has published books about environmental course design, the rich traditions of the golf course architecture profession, and building a practical golf course.
 Currently in research is a book about how golf course architects offer design solutions to today’s water management challenges.

-The ASGCA Foundation, and the work we do to further the profession of golf course architecture, is only made possible by the contributions from our cherished corporate and individual supporters.
-As stewards of the game, we invite you to help us help golf.
+The ASGCA Foundation, and the work we do to further the profession of golf course architecture, is only made possible by the contributions from our generous donors.
+Here’s how you can help.

 If you would like to donate directly, please feel free to do so.
 The ASGCA Foundation welcomes any donation that helps further the game of golf.